 Logan makes reasonable academic adjustments for qualified individuals with disabilities, as required by law.
 Any qualified applicant or student with a disability may request a reasonable academic adjustment in order to perform the academic and technical standards requisite to admissions and/or participation in the educational program and activities.
-Such requests may be made to the Assistant Dean of Student Success.
-Questions concerning accommodations made be addressed by email to Student.Affairs@logan.edu the appropriate accommodations based on the documentation results and a personal interview with the student.
-In some cases, consultation with the counseling staff is also required.
+Such requests may be made to the Assistant Dean of Student Success in Student Affairs.
+Questions concerning accommodations made be addressed by email to Student.Affairs@logan.edu

 Students may make an appointment with the Assistant Dean of Student Success to discuss documentation requirements as well as the disability services offered by the University.
-Accommodations are granted on a case-by-case basis.
-The disability services coordinator determines